ironhack-labs/lab-javascript-advanced-algorithms/README.md

 ### Stacks

-An stack is a simple data structure that allows adding and removing elements in a particular order.
+ stack is a simple data structure that allows adding and removing elements in a particular order.
 Every time an element is added, it goes on the top of the stack.
 The only element that can be removed is the element that was at the top of the stack.

 This data structure is also called LIFO queue.
 LIFO stands for "last in, first out", meaning that the last element we put in the stack, is the first element that will go out.

 ![Image](https://i.imgur.com/NcuoeUk.png)

-**Info**
-Think about a stack as if it was a stack of books.
-You can put a book over the others, but you just can take the book on the top of the stack.
+**Think about a stack as if it was a stack of books.
+You can put a book over the others, but you just can take the book on the top of the stack.**

 ### Queues